easylearningscores/Triton_AI4Earth/README.md

 ## Acknowledgments  🤗🤗🤗

 This project draws partial inspiration from and/or incorporates code from the following open-source works: [NVIDIA Physics NeMo](https://github.com/NVIDIA/physicsnemo), [UniFormer](https://github.com/Sense-X/UniFormer), [OpenSTL](https://github.com/chengtan9907/OpenSTL), [EarthFarseer](https://github.com/easylearningscores/EarthFarseer), and [Torch-CFD](https://github.com/scaomath/torch-cfd).
 We gratefully acknowledge their contributions to our work.

+## Contact ✉️✉️✉️
+If you have any questions about our paper or code, please contact wuhao2022@mail.ustc.edu.cn